-This Gouda Cheese Sauce is the perfect creamy cheese sauce for fries, pretzels, tortilla chips or pasta.
-The rich and creamy cheese sauce goes perfectly on cheese fries and makes both a great comfort food and a delicious cheese dip for party appetizers.
+This Gouda Cheese Dip is the perfect creamy cheese sauce for fries, pretzels, tortilla chips or pasta.
+The rich and creamy cheesy sauce goes perfectly on cheese fries and makes both a great comfort food and a delicious cheese dip for party appetizers.

-To make the smoked Gouda cheese sauce I started by making a simple cream sauce, combining butter and flour in a small saucepan.
-I put the sauce pan on low, and used a whisk to combine the flour with the butter as it melted.
+Start by making a simple cream sauce, combining butter and flour in a small saucepan.
+Put the saucepan on low and use a whisk to combine the flour with the butter as it melts.

-Then I stirred in some creamy, shredded, smoked Gouda cheese into the milk mixture and stirred it with a wooden spoon until it all melted.
+Then add some creamy, shredded, smoked Gouda cheese into the milk mixture.
+Stir with a wooden spoon until it is all melted and smooth.